eboham/COVID-19-Dashboard/README.md

 # COVID-19-Dashboard
-Day 3 of 30 Days of learning
+Day 3 of 30 Days of learning.
-Created this COVID-19 dashboard with Microsoft Excel
+Created this COVID-19 dashboard with Microsoft Excel.

 ----
 # Objective: Problem Statement
-Basic exploration of the global COVID-19 dataset using MS Excel
+Basic exploration of the global COVID-19 dataset using MS Excel.

 ----
 # Data Sourcing
-COVID-19 GitHub Data: from 30 Days of Learning platform
+COVID-19 GitHub Data: from 30 Days of Learning platform.

 ----
 # Data Cleaning
-There was no need to clean the data
+There was no need to clean the data.

 ----
 # Findings and Recommendation